 Mix chunks of room-temperature butter slowly into the dry mix, on a low speed.
 Continue to mix until no large chunks of butter remain, and the mixture becomes crumbly.

 Pour in egg whites, and mix on low until just incorporated.
 Mix in the buttermilk in two installments, on a low speed.
 Add in vanilla and oil, and mix at a low speed until fully incorporated.
 Scrape down the sides of the bowl with a spatula, then beat on medium high for about 30 seconds.
-Evenly divide that batter between three bowls, and color one light blue, one a light purple, and leave one uncolored (white).
+Evenly divide that batter between three bowls, and color one light blue, one a light purple, and one light green.

 Bake cake layers for 25-40 minutes, or until a skewer comes out clean.
-My 4 inch cake pans baked in about 25 minutes, and my 6 inch and 7 inch cake layers baked in about 32 minutes., and my 8 inch cake layer baked for about 35 minutes.
+My 4 inch cake pans baked in about 25 minutes, and my 6 inch and 7 inch cake layers baked in about 36 minutes, and my 8 inch cake layer baked for about 35 minutes. it all comes down to how much batter you place into each pan.
+Try to make each layer the same height, to ensure uniform layers for stacking.
 Allow cake layers to cool for 10 minutes, then run an offset spatula around perimeter of the pan to separate the cake from the pan.
-Place cake layers on a rack to finish cooling.
+Place cake layers on a rack to finish cooling, and then chill in the freezer until firm to the touch (at least one hour).
+This will make it easier to carve them.

 While the cakes cool, prepare the frosting!
 Beat the butter on high for 30 seconds, until smooth.
 Slowly add in the powdered sugar, 1 cup at a time.
 Alternate with small splashes of cream.
 Once fully mixed, add in the vanilla and salt, and beat on medium low until the ingredients are fully incorporated, and the desired consistency is reached.
 If the frosting is too thick, add in cream (1 teaspoon at a time).
 If the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).
 You can see a full tutorial on how to make this frosting here.